percona/percona-postgresql-operator/source/monitoring.rst

 #.
 Now you can access PMM via *https* in a web browser, with the
-   login/password authentication, and the browser is configured to show Percona Server for PostgreSQL metrics.
+   login/password authentication, and the browser is configured to show Percona Distribution for PostgreSQL metrics.